SAP-samples/btp-azure-opensap/Week3/Unit5/README.md

 # Create calendar entry using Microsoft Graph

-As a final step, after sending adaptive cards we continue the workflow from Microsoft Outlook and create a Calendar entry triggered via API call from SAP BTP using Microsoft Graph APIs.
+As a final step, after sending adaptive cards, we continue and create a calendar entry triggered via API call from SAP BTP using Microsoft Graph APIs.

 Microsoft Graph provides a central endpoint with access to data and services of Microsoft 365.
 To test the available APIs you can use [Microsoft Graph Explorer](https://graph.microsoft.com) as a playground to test.